-Hearn has worked with the Eubank’s on a couple of occasions over the past couple of years and was central in his bid to secure a shot at world middleweight king Gennady Golovkin for Chris Jr. this year.
+Hearn has worked with the Eubank’s on several occasions over the past couple of years and was central in his bid to secure a shot at world middleweight king Gennady Golovkin for Chris Jr. this year.

 Several weeks of negotiation ended with Eubank stalling on signing the ‘GGG’ contract, leaving welterweight champion Kell Brook to step in and eventually lose out to Golovkin in five rounds.

 Reflecting on events leading up Golovkin v Brook following a successful show, Hearn expressed his disappointment about the way the Eubank’s spoke out in the wake of a first career defeat for Brook.

 “For those who didn’t have the cojones to step up, the Eubanks’ still had plenty to say,” Hearn said in his Daily Mail column this week.

 “Listening to them, I’m just shaking my head.
 I have been really disappointed and, at times, disgusted by the lack of respect from the Eubanks following Kell’s defeat.